Why Relationships Can’t Teach You How to Be Loved

 After being in relationships that cause you to question your worth and identity, you can tell by now that something is missing.
 You’ve tried changing things about yourself and attempted to hide your flaws.
 But you don’t feel accepted in your relationships, and it’s tiring when you can’t figure out how to be loved authentically.

 But the problem doesn’t only lie with the relationships you’ve been in.
 Reaching a lasting and healthy place requires you to love yourself first.
-Learning how to be loved starts with accepting your interests, values, weaknesses, strengths
+Learning how to be loved starts with accepting your interests, values, weaknesses, strengths and quirks.

 But why doesn’t changing yourself to please others bring happiness?

 Embracing what other people like without exploring your thoughts and feelings keeps you from developing as a person.
 You’re preoccupied with your partner and your relationship, so you never get a chance to reflect on your progress.